rustsbi/rustsbi/README.md

 ## Features

 - Functional and extensible operating system runtime
-- Fully support to RISC-V SBI specification v0.3
+- Fully support to RISC-V SBI specification v1.0.0 ratified
 - Adapted for operating system kernel models on your choice
 - Written in Rust
 - Competitive to OpenSBI with most of its function
 - Bundled with a test framework for SBI implementations
-- Empower support, compatibility for different platforms
+- Empower support, compatibility for platforms and hypervisors

 ## Frequently asked questions